lab2019/pundit/README.md

 As you can see, this is just a plain Ruby class.
 Pundit makes the following assumptions about this class:

+- `PostPolicy`: `Post` model
-- The class has the same name as some kind of model class, only suffixed with the word "Policy".
+  + The class has the same name as some kind of model class, only suffixed with the word "Policy".
+- `user`: `current_user`
-- The first argument is a user.
+  + The first argument is a user.
 In your controller, Pundit will call the `current_user` method to retrieve what to send into this argument
+- `post`: `Post` instance
-- The second argument is some kind of model object, whose authorization you want to check.
+  + The second argument is some kind of model object, whose authorization you want to check.
 This does not need to be an ActiveRecord or even an ActiveModel object, it can be anything really.
+- `update?`: `update` controller method
-- The class implements some kind of query method, in this case `update?`.
+  + The class implements some kind of query method, in this case `update?`.
   Usually, this will map to the name of a particular controller action.

 That's it really.